24 Apr 2017

 - be able to make proper decisions regarding protection of Critical Information Infrastructure, including training of personnel, investment in protection, information sharing and risk assessment

 - Be able to oversee and critique a comprehensive Risk Assessment of both cyber and physical vulnerabilities for select Critical Information Infrastructure

 - Know how to prioritise the protection of the most critical core information infrastructure for a military operation, institution, government or private sector enterprise

 Students should be from NATO countries and be civilians of GS 13‐15 equivalent or military officers at the O‐4 to O‐6 level.

-Select readings will be identified and made available to registered students by early September.
+Select readings will be identified and made available to registered students.
 These are to be read prior to course participation.

 Please register for the course by visiting the NATO CCD COE website and completing the provided registration form before the deadline.
 Should you have any questions, please contact: events -at- ccdcoe.org.

 * Before registering, please check the up‐to‐date course information on the NATO CCD COE website